3-Minute Quick Start: Build Your Private P2P Network

 In another terminal, you can print the current device's PeerID:

-Step 2: Add Device A To Device B's Address Book
+Step 2: Add my-laptop To home-pc's Address Book

 If both devices are on the same LAN, you may see output like this:

-If mDNS does not find the other device, copy the PeerID manually from ./fungi info id on laptop-A.
+If mDNS does not find the other device, copy the PeerID manually from fungi info id on my-laptop.

-Now save that PeerID in the address book on pc-B:
+Now save that PeerID in the address book on home-pc:

 To verify the saved entry: